Ronak-59/AssetTokenization/README.md

 ## Introduction - Problem Statement:

 Financial markets are full of different type of assets: stocks, CO2 emission credits, real estate, gold, lithium, oil, etc. However, most of these assets are hard to subdivide or transfer from one market participant to another.
 Due to this complexity, actors prefer trading papers that represent these assets.
-The main problem?—?it’s time consuming to track, exchange, liquidate and settle, and the process introduces substantive operational risk.
+The main problem?â€”?itâ€™s time consuming to track, exchange, liquidate and settle, and the process introduces substantive operational risk.

 ## Our Solution: